 • Meetings, interviews, and social interactions are taking place using technology as much as possible.
 Visitors are limited.

 • Employees are reminded to practice universal and standard precautions, and stay at home when sick.
 Employees are expected to self-isolate and monitor for symptoms if they have traveled upon their return.

-• While in-person drop- in and group programming is currently suspended, Strive Centre Vancouver is launching an exciting virtual program for all Strive individuals to utilize.
+• While in-person drop- in and group programming is currently suspended, Strive Centre Vancouver is re-opening on Monday, June 29th!
+Please refer to their web page for detailed guidelines on Covid-19 and important re-opening information.
+During this time, the Strive Centre will continue to provide virtual programming for all Strive individuals to utilize.
 These programs can be accessed by participants in their homes through the use of computers and/or smartphones.

 At this time we are unable to predict how long these service changes will last, but our teams will keep everyone informed.
 These decisions were made with the health and safety of our employees, individuals, and the overall community in mind.
 Strive is doing its best to cope with the situation we are all facing collectively, while preventing the spread of the virus.
 We know that this is a critical time that requires decisive action in order to flatten the curve.